 The 6825 and 6835 models require a different technique.
 If they are fitted on a round leg, simply push them over the leg.
 For a square or odd shape leg, you can roll the Flexi-Felt sleeve down to its base, apply the rolled Flexi-Felt to the footing of the chair leg, then unroll it onto the leg.
-If you have difficulty rolling the sleeve down, either rinse the sleeve with water hot enough to soften it, taking care not to wet the felt or warm the sleeve with a hair dryer.
+If you have difficulty rolling the sleeve down, either rinse the sleeve with water hot enough to soften it, taking care not to wet the felt or you can warm the sleeve with a hair dryer.
 The Flexi-Felt® will mould perfectly to the furniture leg.

 BEFORE ATTACHING FLEXIFELT PADS TO THE BASE OF THE CHAIR LEGS, THE AREA SHOULD BE THOROUGHLY CLEANED (PREFERABLY WITH RUBBING ALCOHOL) .THE PADS SHOULD BE PRESSED INTO PLACE AND THEN THE CHAIRS LEFT FOR A COUPLE OF HOURS TO ENSURE COMPLETE ADHERENCE TO THE LEG BASE.